Educational Family Travel — Apply Tips for Rome Anywhere

 4. Build Deeper Connections

 How can the kids put what they’re experiencing into practice?
 One way is through workshops, and many major destinations now offer kid-friendly versions.
-Take the go-to Roman rest stop of a visit to an ice cream shop a step further by signing your kids up to learn how to make ice cream.
-Or pizza.
-Or mosaics.
-Or how to fight like a gladiator with family and kid-friendly Walks Inside Rome tours.
+Take the go-to Roman rest stop of a visit to an ice cream shop a step further by signing your kids up to learn how to make ice cream, pizza, mosaics, or how to fight like a gladiator with family and kid-friendly Walks Inside Rome tours.